engagmatic/engagematic/spark-linkedin-ai-main/START.md

 ### Login/Register Not Working
 1. **Check Backend is Running**
    - Open http://localhost:5000/health
-   - Should see: `{"success":true,"message":"LinkedInPulse API is running"}`
+   - Should see: `{"success":true,"message":"Engagematic API is running"}`

 2. **Check Console for Errors**
    - Open Browser DevTools (F12)